idaholab/moose/modules/heat_conduction/doc/content/source/actions/ThermalContactAction.md

 ### Gap offset parameters

 Gap offset can be provided to the current contact formulation via the `PenetrationAux`.
-It can be either `slave_gap_offset` (gap offset from slave side) or `mapped_master_gap_offset` (gap offset from master side but mapped to slave side).
+It can be either `secondary_gap_offset` (gap offset from secondary side) or `mapped_primary_gap_offset` (gap offset from primary side but mapped to secondary side).
 However, the offsetted gap is treated as rigid region without temperature gradient.